Retirement Savings Plans: Limits and OptionsAug 23, 2021

 For a SEP IRA, all contributions must be the same percentage for owners and employees.
 If an owner want to give themselves 25% of net income, they have to give all eligible employees 25% of their pay.
 For this reason, a SEP can be most beneficial when there is a sole owner without employees.
 Once the business hires employees, they may want to switch to a 401(k) plan to divide the employee and employer portions.
 For more details see the IRS page Simplified Employee Pension Plan (SEP).

-Due to limitations on owner contributions, even if the plan is set to contribute 25% the actual maximum contribution will usually be around 20% instead.
+Due to limitations on owner contributions, even if the plan is set to contribute 25% the actual maximum contribution for the owner specifically (not other employees) will usually be around 17-20% of business ent profit instead of the full 25%.

 - Same percentage for all plan participants.